 Each month, the Center for Orientation, Transitions & Leadership honors one deserving student leader, selected from a nominated pool of undergraduates who are involved both in and outside of the classroom.
 Members of the Providence College community can submit a student leader nomination on the MyPC Portal.

-Congratulations, Lindsey, and best of luck to you!
+Congratulations, Will, and best of luck to you!

 To nominate a PC student you know for “Student Leader of the Month,” please click here.